-Unit investment trusts (UITs) are registered investment companies with characteristics of both mutual funds and closed-end funds.
-Like mutual funds, UITs issue redeemable shares (called units), and like closed-end funds, they typically issue a specific, fixed number of shares.
-But unlike either mutual funds or closed-end funds, UITs have a preset termination date based on the portfolio's investments and the UIT's investment goals.
+Unit investment trusts (UITs) are registered investment companies with characteristics of both mutual funds and CEFs.
+Like mutual funds, UITs issue redeemable shares (called units), and like CEFs, they typically issue a specific, fixed number of shares.
+But unlike either mutual funds or CEFs, UITs have a preset termination date based on the portfolio's investments and the UIT's investment goals.
 UITs investing in long-term bonds might have a preset termination date of 20 to 30 years, depending on the maturity of the bonds they hold.
 UITs investing in stocks might seek to capture capital appreciation in a few years or less.
 When a UIT terminates, proceeds from the securities are paid to unit holders or, at a unit holder's election, reinvested in another trust.

-UITs fall into two main categories: bond (or debt) trusts and equity trusts.
-Bond trusts are classified as taxable or tax-free; equity trusts are classified as domestic or international/global.
+UITs fall into two main categories: debt (or bond) trusts and equity trusts.
+Debt trusts are classified as taxable or tax-free; equity trusts are classified as domestic or international/global.
 The first UIT, introduced in 1961, held tax-free bonds, and historically, most UIT total net assets were invested in bonds.
 Equity UITs, however, have grown in popularity over the past three decades.
-At year-end 2022, assets in equity UITs far exceeded those of bond UITs, constituting 93 percent of UIT total net assets (Figure 2.7).
-The number of trusts outstanding has decreased as sponsors have created fewer new trusts and existing trusts have reached their preset termination dates.
+At year-end 2023, assets in equity UITs far exceeded those of bond UITs, constituting 94 percent of UIT total net assets (Figure 2.7).
+The number of trusts outstanding has decreased, as sponsors have created fewer new trusts and existing trusts have reached their preset termination dates.